 During a phone-a-thon, donors receive a phone call asking them to support your cause.
 They are typically asked to give a specific amount, such as increasing or matching their gift from the previous year.
 You can organize a phone-a-thon in-house using your existing staff members.
 Or, you can engage a company that can handle the details (and the calls) for you.
 While the goal of the call might be to secure a donation, you can learn a lot in the process.

 During a phone-a-thon, you can ask donors why they choose to support your work.
 You might also ask them what other causes they support.

 One favorite question is: “What is the most meaningful gift you’ve ever given, and what was so special about it?”
 You’ll learn a lot about your donor’s philanthropic values from this question!
 And, you’ll form a genuine connection that can lead to greater long-term support.

-If you ask a Development professional how to get funding for a nonprofit, applying for a grant will probably be one of their first suggestions.
+Grants can be a highly effective way to raise money for a nonprofit.
+Grants are typically offered through government agencies, foundations, and corporations.
+If you ask a development professional how to get funding for a nonprofit, applying for a grant will probably be one of their first suggestions.